“It is the job of thinking people not to be on the side of the executioners.”

 Ilegal Mezcal — the company — was founded in Guatemala.
 Ilegal Mezcal — the liquor — is made in Oaxaca, Mexico by Oaxaqueños.
 The company is comprised of Mexicans, Guatemalans, Mexican Americans, an El Salvadoran American, a Venezuelan, an Ecuadorian, New Yorkers, Californians, an Alabamian, a Philadelphian … people from an array of other ethnicities, cultures, and sexual orientations.
 We live, work, and play across borders.

 We are too keenly aware of the issues of immigration, the refugee crisis, gender discrimination, racism and xenophobia.
 These issues impact us, our friends, and our relatives.

 Demonizing groups of people will not solve any of this.
 Nor will building walls, whether brick by brick or sound bite by sound bite.
 Violence is certainly not the answer.
 Finding commonality, exercising compassion, sharing an other's custom, fighting for human dignity, engaging in civil discourse — these are good first steps.

 Since the company began we have supported and contributed to a number of groups working to affect social change for the better.
 Below are some organizations that we are supporting to address humane immigration policy and gender equality.

-Ilegal will be donating $2,000 along with all the profits from our merchandise line from October 31 through December to 31 to Esperanza Immigrant Rights Project and The National Center For Transgender Rights.
+Ilegal will be donating $2,000 along with all the profits from our merchandise line from October 31 through February 1 to Esperanza Immigrant Rights Project and The National Center For Transgender Rights.

 John Rexer and The Entire Ilegal Mezcal Gang